 The Okanagan Sikh Temple and Cultural Society.

-About Okanagan Sikh Temple and Cultural Society
+The Okanagan Sikh Temple and Cultural Society was incorporated in November of 1979.

 By the mid ninety’s Sikh community had grown substantially and a new facility was required.
-In 1996 Dr. Gurmit Singh Randawa started the movement for a new Sikh Temple.
-By 1997 collections and pledges for a new temple started to accumulate quickly.
-Plans for a new building were drawn up and this time 1.4 million dollars was the project construction cost the new building.
+In 1996 Dr. Gurmit Singh Randawa started

 The Okanagan Sikh Temple and Cultural Society was incorporated in November of 1979.
 At this time there were thirty four families that lived in the city of Kelowna, Westbank and Lake Country.
 In the early years the Sikh community held its religious ceremonies at The German Canadian Harmony Club located on Cary Rd.
 The community decided it was time to build their own facility.
 The president of the society, Joginder Singh Basran and the treasure of the society, Jarnail Singh Dhami were asked to locate and start construction of the new temple.
 The new temple was opened on May 1982, at a cost of six hundred thousand dollars.